The secret to helping kids learn how to choose the right book is simple.

 Knowing P.I.C.K. is empowering for kids.
 They want to know how to choose books that fit for them -- books that are enjoyable, fun, and exciting.
 It's all about giving our kids the tools they need to be strong, confident readers.
 Choosing the best book is the starting point.

 How do you help your kids choose "best fit" books?
 We'd love to hear it!
-Share your thoughts on the Scholastic Parents Facebook page, or find Amy on twitter, @teachmama, and let's continue the conversation!
+Share your thoughts on the Scholastic Parents Facebook page, or find Amy on Twitter, @teachmama, and let's continue the conversation!
+You can also easily shop all books at The Scholastic Store.